Primary Care Clinic

 If you have refills remaining on your prescription, please contact your pharmacy directly and have your prescription number (located on the bottle) ready to give to the representative.
 If you have no remaining refills on your prescription, contact your pharmacy directly, and we will consult with your provider to arrange for a renewal of your prescription.
 You will be notified only if the prescription CANNOT be filled.
 Please allow two working days for the processing of your prescription renewal requests.

 The Primary Care Clinic organizes its providers into teams so as to offer you with prompt, coordinated care.
 Teams are made up of physicians (MDs), Advanced Registered Nurse Practitioners (ARNPs or nurses with graduate level training) and medical assistants (MAs).
-Read more about the different types of provides at Hall Health.

 - Lisa Erlanger, MD